 - in 1996, we and Genentech began testing RAPTIVA® in patients with moderate-to-severe plaque psoriasis.
 In April of 2002, we and Genentech announced that a pharmacokinetic study conducted on RAPTIVA® comparing XOMA-produced material and Genentech-produced material did not achieve the pre-defined statistical definition of comparability, and the FDA requested that another Phase III study be completed before the filing of a Biologics License Application for RAPTIVA®, delaying the filing of a Biologics Licensing Application with the FDA for RAPTIVA® beyond the previously-planned time frame of the summer of 2002.
 In March of 2003, we announced completion of enrollment in a Phase II study of RAPTIVA® in patients suffering from rheumatoid arthritis.
 In May of 2003, we and Genentech announced our decision to terminate Phase II testing of RAPTIVA® in patients suffering from rheumatoid arthritis based on an evaluation by an independent Data Safety Monitoring Board that suggested no overall net clinical benefit in patients receiving the study drug.
 We also completed enrollment in a Phase II study of RAPTIVA® as a possible treatment for patients with psoriatic arthritis.
-In March of 2004, we announced that the study did not reach statistical significance.
-As is our practice, more details regarding the clinical data will be revealed at an upcoming medical conference or other appropriate scientific, peer-reviewed forum in the future. - in December of 1992, we began human testing of our NEUPREX® product, a genetically engineered fragment of a particular human protein, and licensed certain worldwide rights to Baxter in January of 2000.
-In April of 2000, members of the FDA and representatives of XOMA and Baxter discussed results from the Phase III trial that tested NEUPREX® in pediatric patients with a potentially deadly bacterial infection called meningococcemia, and senior representatives of the FDA indicated that the data presented were not sufficient to support the filing of an application for marketing approval at that time.
+In March of 2004, we announced that the study did not reach statistical significance. - in December of 1992, we began human testing of our NEUPREX® product, a genetically engineered fragment of a particular human protein, and licensed certain worldwide rights to Baxter in January of 2000.
+In April of 2000, members of the FDA and representatives of XOMA and Baxter discussed results from the Phase III trial that tested NEUPREX® in pediatric patients with a potentially deadly bacterial infection called meningococcemia, and senior representatives of the FDA indicated that the data presented were not sufficient to support the filing of an application for marketing approval at that time. - in 2003, we completed two Phase I trials of XMP.629, a BPI-derived topical peptide compound targeting acne, evaluating the safety, skin irritation and pharmacokinetics.
+In January of 2004, we announced the initiation of Phase II clinical testing in patients with mild-to-moderate acne.
+In August of 2004, we announced the results of a Phase II trial with XMP.629 gel.
+The results were inconclusive in terms of clinical benefit of XMP.629 compared with vehicle gel. - in November of 2004, in conjunction with Alexion, we determined that the lead molecule in our TPO mimetic collaboration did not meet the criteria established in the program for continued development.
+The companies are evaluating next steps for the collaboration, including a potential alternative TPO mimetic compound for development.